 Hi, I'm Christina —

-We give you the visual and verbal content to be a conversation starter.
+In short: we give you the visual and verbal content you need to show up and be a conversation starter, online.

 My story really began the moment I decided I wanted to write for others.